BethWProjects/UnitConversion/README.md

 # Metric/Imperial Unit Conversion

 ## Overview
 In this challenge, I created a Metric/Imperial Unit Conversion calculator for length, volume and mass.
-I incorporated helper text and limited characters other than decimals and numbers in the input field.
+I incorporated helper text and limited characters to decimals and numbers in the input field.
 The user can toggle light/dark mode.
+The application passes with 100% rating for performance, accessibility, SEO and Best Practices.
 I utilized HTML, CSS and Javascript skills.

 ## Deployed Link
 Check out my Metric/Imperial Unit Conversion project here!